equinor/Dexpi2Imf/www/GraphicalFormatExample.md

   - A unique IRI calculated in the backend
 - **An array of x and y-coordinates**
   - Each coordinate represents a point, and a line will be drawn between points from the order they are given.
 A line will be drawn between point 1 and 2, then 2 and 3, etc.
-- **stroke-dasharray:**
+- **Style**
   - Whether the line is dashed or not.
-Can be either "none" or "1,4".
+There are several different line types specified.
+If the line is solid, set to "none", if regular dashed line, set to "1,4" etc.
+  - How wide the stroke is: a double.
+  - Stroke color.
+RGB value, or a color name. "black" or "rgb(255,255,255)".

 ```
 {